AP-State-Skill-Development-Corporation/Machine-Learning-Using-Python-EB3/README.md

 [//]: # ()

-#### Check your details on gsheet same will be replicated on certificates by end of the day i.e. `01Sept2020` no further modifications are done if your details are missing update in last column  → [[GSheet]](https://docs.google.com/spreadsheets/d/1dfDtQHKMyEb9HIAtPauFXPWIG4wIYNk9SPPoujYJ00U/edit?usp=sharing)
+#### Check your details on gsheet same will be replicated on certificates by end of the day i.e. `01Sept2020` no further modifications are done → [[GSheet]](https://docs.google.com/spreadsheets/d/1dfDtQHKMyEb9HIAtPauFXPWIG4wIYNk9SPPoujYJ00U/edit?usp=sharing)

 #### Gotomeeting Link → [[Click Here to Join]](https://global.gotomeeting.com/join/678146309) → Meeting Id → `678146309`